spring-projects/spring-framework/org.springframework.expression/readme.txt

   So 'l'.charAt(0) was required - wonder if we can build in a converter for a single length string to char?
   Can't do that as equals take Object and so we don't know to do a cast in order to pass a char into equals We certainly cannot do a cast (unless casts are added to the syntax).
 See MethodInvocationTest.testStringClass()
+- MATCHES is now the thing that takes a java regex.
+What does 'like' do? right now it is the SQL LIKE that supports wildcards % and _.
+It has a poor implementation but I need to know whether to keep it in the language before fixing that.